concur/developer.concur.com/api-guides/erp-integration.markdown

 ---
 ## ERP Integration

-This series of API Recipes describes API tasks associated with one type of an Apps for My Business: ERP Financial Integration.
-This App is intended for financial integration companies and finance leaders who want to streamline the Journal Entry process once Expense Reports in Concur have been final-approved and are ready to be integrated into the client's financial system.
-This API Recipe explains the process for obtaining client expense report data from Concur for Enterprise Resource Planning (ERP) integration
+This API Recipe describes API tasks associated with ERP Financial Integration.
+This App is intended for financial integration companies or finance leaders who want to streamline the processes once Expense Reports in Concur have been final-approved and are ready to be integrated into the client's financial system.

-Before a partner user can obtain expense report data from Concur, ensure that you have completed the following:
+Before a partner can obtain expense report data from Concur, ensure that you have completed the following:

 - Ensure your app has been certified by Concur
 - Ensure your organization has obtained a signed letter of Agreement from a client stating that you can obtain that client’s expense report data using the extract file created by Concur’s service